Ampersand-ASL/amp-win/docs/user.md

 ![Amp2](amp-server-config.jpg)

 This configuration should be very consistent with that used on the ASL system.
 Fill in your node number, password, and IAX port number.
-All other defaults should be enough to get your started.
+All other defaults should be enough to get you started.

 [!IMPORTANT]
 At the moment there is no support for selecting audio input/output devices on the